evgenyneu/ShareImageDemo/README.md

 This is an iOS demo app that shows how to create a "Share" extension for uploading an image to a web server.

-THe workflow form the user's point of view:
+The workflow form the user's point of view:

 1. User shares an image from any app, it can be a Photos app, for example.
 1. Our share extension is opened showing a previous of the image and a Post button.